aws-samples/emr-spark-benchmark/README.md

 --region "$AWS_REGION"
 ```

-**Run all TPC-DS queries in loop via bash script:**
+**(Optional)Isolated TPC-DS queries in loop via bash script:**
 You can use below sample script to loop through multiple TPC-DS queries.
+Each query would execute in a new SparkContext each time instead of single SparkContext, this methodology helps in performance tuning, further deep dive analysis on set of queries.

 Download below scripts and edit RUNTIMEROLE, YOURBUCKET and other parameters as appropriate:
 [sample_loop_script.sh](scripts/sample_loop_script.sh)